 Turtlenecks: Essential for winter, sometimes turtlenecks can be a little tricky.
 This is because when wearing a turtleneck, your neck isn’t being exposed at all.
 Which makes it all the more important to really jazz up on the jewelry.
 I would suggest either a multi-strand necklace or tight choker necklaces.
 They will define where your neck connects to your shoulders and slim your neck out.

 Boat Neck: Avoid any short necklaces when wearing boat necks.
 Because the neckline reveals a lot of neck and shoulder space, a long necklace or pendent necklace is best for this top.
 The necklace won’t get caught up in the neckline and stop at just the right place on your torso, elongating it.

 Scoop Neck: This is really fair game for any type of necklace, but the best one to go with a scoop neck would be a necklace that hugs the neckline.
 Try and find a scoop necklace which will fall just around your collar bone, and sit nicely, filling up the space that is revealed by the neckline.

 A while back, I found a necklace guide in a catalog that I used to help me get started.
 Unfortunately, I lost it…which is why I am bringing you this post today.
 So that you can bookmark, pin or save it to refer back to when you are having difficulty!!
 Starting off with these tips in mind is a great way to get educated about wearing jewelry.
 Of course, it is totally up to you about what you wear with what…but sometimes it’s hard to know where exactly to begin!!
 I sometimes deviate from these tips when I find something that looks great, but this is my go-to.

-What is your favourite type of necklace?
+Anyway, what is your favourite type of necklace?
 What are the struggles that you have faced when trying to accessorize with jewelry??
 Let me know in the comments below!!